 We recognise that many students will be feeling uncertain and anxious at this time.
 At Reaseheath positive mental health and wellbeing is important to us.
 Our sector-leading praised student health and wellbeing service will be on hand to support you throughout your time at Reaseheath.
-You can contact the team by emailing email@example.com
+There is a range of wellbeing support, advice and guidance available on the BeWell Sharepoint page.
+Alternatively you can contact the team directly by emailing email@example.com

 I don’t have access to IT equipment at home, what support is available to me?